 From an objective standpoint, this is madness.
 Our society is a violent place ruled by fear.
 From a religious standpoint, it resembles hell as described in the texts.

 Since we live in hell, we search for beauty and peace in the external world because we are incapable to live it inside, because of this law that blinds us.
 We cannot see who we truly are.

-And we cannot do it because we are scared to be rejected, and not get any attention anymore.
+And we cannot do it because we are scared to be rejected, and not getting any attention anymore.

 We try to be good enough to receive attention, and by doing so, we create an image of perfection.
 If we don’t fit it, we self-reject.
 We create the idea that we are not good enough.
 We can’t forgive ourselves for not being perfect.